-Using PSS EX1 2004/051 returns uprated using the PSS Pay and Prices inflator, median costs per person for supporting older people in a nursing care home place were £414 per week and mean costs were £424 per week.
-Twenty-five per cent of local authorities had average gross costs of £365 or less and 25 per cent of £488 or more.
+Using PSS EX1 2005/061 returns uprated using the PSS Pay and Prices inflator, median costs per person for supporting older people in a nursing care home place were £449 per week and mean costs were £455 per week.
+Twenty-five per cent of local authorities had average gross costs of £397 or less and 25 per cent of £522 or more.
 It has not been possible to exclude capital charges on the revenue account.
 From 2003/04, the nursing cost element was paid for by the NHS ('free nursing care') and excluded from the expenditure on PSS EX1.
-The average NHS contribution for nursing care in nursing homes is estimated to be £91.
-When we add this to PSS expenditure, the total expected mean cost is £515 and the total expected median cost is £505.
+The average NHS contribution for nursing care in nursing homes is estimated to be £94.
+When we add this to PSS expenditure, the total expected mean cost is £549 and the total expected median cost is £543.

-Costs and unit estimation 2005/2006 value Notes A. Fees £570 per week The direct unit cost of independent nursing homes is assumed to be the fee.
+Costs and unit estimation 2006/2007 value Notes A. Fees £648 per week The direct unit cost of independent nursing homes is assumed to be the fee.
 The method of estimating the unit cost of a private care home is taken from Kavanagh et al. 2 Where a market is fairly competitive, such as the market for private nursing homes, it is reasonable to assume that the fee will be approximate to the social cost of the service.
 A weighted average fee for England reflecting the distribution of single and shared rooms was taken from the Laing & Buisson market survey.
-3 External services B. Community nursing C. GP services D. Other external services £0.70 per week £26 per week Not known. weekly cost was £15 (1996/1997 prices).
+3 External services B. Community nursing C. GP services D. Other external services £0.80 per week £29 per week Not known Reflects the level of service receipt found in a 1996 PSSRU survey of 137 nursing homes.
+4 In the home with the highest level of nursing input, the average weekly cost was £15 (1996/1997 prices).
 A study found that residents in private nursing homes consulted GPs for an average 6.01 minutes per week.
-5 Since it is not possible to distinguish between surgery consultations and home visits, it is assumed here that the visit was to E. Personal living expenses £8.90 per week the home.
-If these were surgery consultations, the cost would be $\pounds 16$ per week.
-A study of expenditure in private and voluntary residential homes found that residents spent $\pounds 6$ per week on average (1992/1993 prices) on non-fee expenditure.
+5 Since it is not possible to distinguish between surgery consultations and home visits, it is assumed here that the visit was to the home.
+If these were surgery consultations, the cost would be £17.50 per week.
+E. Personal living expenses £9.20 per week A study of expenditure in private and voluntary residential homes found that residents spent \pounds 6 per week on average (1992/1993 prices) on non-fee expenditure.
 6 This has been uprated by the Retail Price Index.
-The DWP personal allowance for people in residential care or a nursing home is $\pounds 18.80$.
+The DWP personal allowance for people in residential care or a nursing home is £19.60.
 This has been used as a proxy for personal consumption in the past but is probably an over-estimate.
 Short-term care 0.967 x A Based on weekly prices for short-term residents in 88 nursing homes reported in the 1996 survey.
 In nursing homes as in residential care, short-term residents were less dependent.
 The lower price may be associated with this factor.
 Dependency Overall, the relationship with dependency in the PSSRU survey was very flat, with the weekly fee for an individual with a Barthel score of four or less costing 0.03 per cent more than average.
-London multiplier 1.15 x A Fees in London nursing homes were 15 per cent higher than the national average.
-3
+London multiplier 1.14 x A Fees in London nursing homes were 14 per cent higher than the national average.
+3 Unit costs available 2006/2 2007 £648 establishment costs per permanent resident week (A); £627 establishment costs per short-term resident week (A); £687

-£570 establishment costs per permanent resident week (A); £551 establishment costs per short-term resident week (A); £605 care package costs per permanent resident week (includes A to E); £585 care package costs per short-term resident week (includes A to E).
+£648 establishment costs per permanent resident week (A); £627 establishment costs per short-term resident week (A); £683 care package costs per permanent resident week (includes A to E); £664 care package costs per short-term resident week (includes A to E).